isomerpages/moe-xingnanpri/_announcements/Overview.md

 variant: markdown
 ---
 ### Announcements
 ***
 ##### Joint Advisory by SPF, CNB, NCPC and NCADA for School Holidays

 Click on the following link to read. [(Click Here)](/files/Attachment_1___Primary_Level_Joint_Infographic.pdf)

 ***
-##### 2024 Inspiring Teacher of English Award

-The Inspiring Teacher of English Award is a national award for English teachers in Singapore schools, that acknowledges teachers who ignite a love for the English language, and are effective in helping their students speak and write accurately.

-Click this link [https://www.languagecouncils.sg/goodenglish/inspiring-teacher-of-english-award/nomination-information](https://www.languagecouncils.sg/goodenglish/inspiring-teacher-of-english-award/nomination-information) to nominate your English teacher today.

-***